 In May 2014, the Financial Accounting Standards Board ("FASB") issued a comprehensive new revenue recognition standard which superseded previous existing revenue recognition guidance.
 The standard is intended to clarify the principles of recognizing revenue and create common revenue recognition guidance between GAAP and International Financial Reporting Standards.
 The standard also requires expanded disclosures surrounding revenue recognition.
 During fiscal 2017, the FASB issued additional clarification guidance on the new revenue recognition standard which also included certain scope improvements and practical expedients.
 The Company adopted this guidance (including clarification guidance issued) effective February 4, 2018 using the modified retrospective method and, as a result, recorded a cumulative adjustment to increase retained earnings by approximately \$5.8 million, net of taxes.
 The adjustment related primarily to changes in the presentation of advertising contributions received from the Company's licensees and the related advertising expenditures incurred by the Company.
-Under previous guidance, the Company recorded advertising expenditures for its licensees, the excess contribution was treated as a deferred liability and was included in accrued expenses in the Company's consolidated balance sheet.
+Under previous guidance, the Company recorded advertising contributions received from its licensees and the related advertising expenditures incurred by the Company on a net basis in its consolidated balance sheet.
+To the extent that the advertising contributions exceeded the Company's advertising expenditures for its licensees, the excess contribution was treated as a deferred liability and was included in accrued expenses in the Company's consolidated balance sheet.
 Under the new revenue recognition standard, advertising contributions and related advertising expenditures related to the Company's licensing business are recorded on a gross basis in the Company's consolidated statements of income (loss).
 This change resulted in an increase to net revenue and SG&A expenses of \$10.7 million and \$9.6 million, respectively, during fiscal 2019 compared to the prior year.
-Other minor differences related to the timing of revenue recognition from the Company's loyalty programs.
-Additionally, allowances for wholesale sales returns and wholesale markdowns are now presented as accrued expenses rather than as reductions to accounts receivable.

-and the estimated cost associated with the allowance for sales returns is presented within other current assets rather than included in inventories in the Company's consolidated balance sheet.
+Other minor differences related to the timing of revenue recognition from the Company's e-commerce operations, which are now recognized when merchandise is transferred to a common carrier rather than upon receipt by the customer, and a minimal change in the valuation of the amount that is deferred related to points earned under the Company's loyalty programs.
+Additionally, allowances for wholesale sales returns and wholesale markdowns are now presented as accrued expenses rather than as reductions to accounts receivable, and the estimated cost associated with the allowance for sales returns is presented within other current assets rather than included in inventories in the Company's consolidated balance sheet.
 Refer to Note 1 for the Company's expanded disclosures on revenue recognition.